Das-Kollektiv/tdme2/README-MiniScript.md

 # 1. Introduction

-## 1.1 Some notes on MiniScript language features
 - very small implementation of a scripting language without byte code, VM or what ever
 - runs on every CPU, OS, ... due to its simplicity, so its highly portable just like TDME2 is
 - can be easily extended by writing state machine machine states and script methods in C++